ucsd-ets/dsmlpstoragecontroller-pyclient/README.md

 ## Description

-This repository is for the Python client of the DSMLP Storage Controller gRPC Service.
-The name of the Python package is `dsmlpstoragecontrollerclient`.
+This repository is for the Python client of the <a href="https://github.com/ucsd-ets/dsmlpstoragecontroller" target="_blank">DSMLP Storage Controller gRPC Service</a>.
+The name of the Python package is [dsmlpstoragecontrollerclient](https://github.com/ucsd-ets/dsmlpstoragecontroller-pyclient/tree/main/src/dsmlpstoragecontrollerclient).
 If you would like to use the client with command line arguments, please refer to [client.py](https://github.com/ucsd-ets/dsmlpstoragecontroller-pyclient/blob/main/src/dsmlpstoragecontrollerclient/client.py).

 **Minimum Python Version:** 3.10